 The Museum’s Curatorial Affairs Committee reviews exhibition proposals and recommends a slate of exhibitions for the Museum’s upcoming exhibition calendar.
 This committee reviews proposals twice per year, once in May and again in November.
 The Museum books exhibitions 1-3 years in advance.

 Deadline for spring review is Apr 16, 2023.
-Applications received past this deadline will be reviewed in the spring of 2023.
+Applications received past this deadline will be reviewed in the fall of 2023.
 Artists/curators will be notified by the end of August of their proposal status following the Curatorial Affair Committee’s proposal review.

 Artists, groups, and curators interested in applying for an exhibition should submit the following in PDF format: